msxenon/download_man/README.md

 # Workflow

-1. download a small chunk (1 byte) to check the file size
+1. download a small chunk (1 byte) to check the total file size

 2. split files more than 10 Mb to chunks (FileSize/10Mb) with max of 16 chunk